 Hello!
-I'm Danilo, a Research Engineer at Medivis.
+I'm Danilo, Founder Fellow at South Park Commons and previously a Research Engineer at Medivis.

 My Ph.D. dissertation focused on Augmented Reality guidance in the presence of misalignments through the use of contextual aids